-Few studies have so far used the dual-task paradigm to determine the role of WM in adults’ symbolic number processing (Herrera et al., 2008); Maloney et al., 2019; van Dijk, Gevers & Fias, 2009).
+Few studies have so far used the dual-task paradigm to determine the role of WM in adults’ symbolic number processing (Herrera et al., 2008; Maloney et al., 2019; van Dijk, Gevers & Fias, 2009).
 In Maloney et al. (2019), adult participants completed a single-digit Arabic comparison task under two conditions, no load and phonological load.
 In the phonological load condition, participants were presented with a letter span before the comparison task, and then asked to recall the span after each comparison trial.
 Results showed that under the phonological load, performance in the symbolic comparison task was impaired in contrast to the no load condition, suggesting that the phonological loop is required in the processing of Arabic symbols.
 However, by only using a phonological secondary task, it is not possible to tell whether the effects found were due to the phonological interference specifically, or due to the increased cognitive load of completing two tasks simultaneously.
 Van Dijk, Gevers and Fias (2009) and Herrera et al. (2008) on the other hand, imposed both verbal and visuospatial WM load on adults’ symbolic magnitude comparison processing.
 In these studies, symbolic comparison was assessed with a task where participants see an Arabic digit ranging from 1 to 9 and must indicate whether the number they saw is smaller or larger than 5.
 Performance in this type of task elicits the so-called Spatial Numerical Association of Codes (SNARC-effect; Dehaene, Bossini, & Giraux, 1993), which reflects an association between numerical magnitude and response side, such that larger numbers are associated with the right side and smaller with the left.
 In both studies, under the spatial – but not the verbal – load the expected SNARC effect was not observed.
 These findings demonstrate that the VSSP may play a role when processing the spatial representation of number.
 Given the key differences in the primary task used across these studies, the question remains: Which component of WM is necessary when processing and translating between different number representations?

 The present study

 The present study investigated the processing of Arabic symbols and non-symbolic quantities, and the role of verbal representations in translating between symbolic and non-symbolic representations.
 Using a robust, dual-task design we can determine which WM components are involved in the processing and translation of numerical representations.
-If associations between representations are processed automatically, then we can expect to see no WM involvement.
+If associations between representations are processed automatically, then we would expect to see no WM involvement.

 To examine the processing of numerical representations, we administered dot comparison, digit comparison and cross-modal comparison tasks as primary tasks, which were conducted in standalone and dual-task (phonological and visuospatial) conditions.
 This allowed us to compare performance under PL and VSSP interference, ensuring that any detriment observed in task performance is due to the targeted WM component interference.

-Examining performance across all three primary tasks allows us to draw conclusions about the specific nature of numerical representations both when processing and translating different representations.
-The use of three comparison tasks allows us to draw conclusions about the nature of each representation and ensures that any WM involvement is due to the specific representation and not to the act of comparing any two quantities.
+Examining performance across all three primary tasks allowed us to draw conclusions about the specific nature of numerical representations both when processing and translating different representations.
+The use of three comparison tasks allowed us to draw conclusions about the nature of each representation and ensured that any WM involvement would be due to the specific representation and not to the act of comparing any two quantities.
 If performance on the cross-modal task is impacted by the dual-task conditions but performance on the digit comparison and dot comparison tasks are not, then we know that WM is required for the process of translation, and not for simply processing the numerical representations themselves.